Star Wars actor quits Ahsoka after not being paid enough

 She revealed the news in a candid interview, revealing that, as a single mother, she required a salary that would have enabled her to keep things afloat back home in Los Angeles while she filmed in London.

-She said that bosses at Disney “could not, sadly, support a single mom”.
+She claimed that bosses at Disney “could not, sadly, support a single mom”.

 ”Well, I’m going to be transparent,” she told Bleeding Cool.
 “They picked up season two, picked me up with it, and then Disney, which is structuring things differently these days, could not pay me what I needed to be paid as a single mother to keep all my responsibilities going at home in Los Angeles, because they were filming in London.”